 Have a question?
 Contact us today!

-What should I expect during a wisdom teeth removal?
+What should I expect during a wisdom teeth extractions?

 Your wisdom teeth removal will likely be performed in your oral surgeon’s office.
 Most removals take only minutes to perform, but you’ll be under anesthesia or sedation to prevent discomfort.
 Once the teeth are removed, the gums are sutured shut.
 Keep in mind that you will need a responsible driver to take you home following the extraction, as it will not be safe for you to drive after being heavily sedated.

-Will I need to follow any special instructions following my wisdom teeth removal procedure?
+Will I need to follow any special instructions following my wisdom teeth extractions procedure?